 on the PIE-J website for librarians wishing to contact publishers and providers with concerns about the presentation of e-journals on their websites.
 The template

-to the Business Information Topic Committee for approval and renewal of its charge.
+from the PIE-J Standing Committee to the Business Information Topic Committee for approval and renewal of its charge is also available.
 (The document and renewal were approved!)
-This report includes a summary of the work done to promote PIE-J, including conducting a survey of the community, which will help to drive further communication strategies.
+The report includes a summary of the work done to promote PIE-J, including conducting a survey of the community, which is helping to drive further communication strategies.

 SERU (Shared E-Resource Understanding) Standing Committee

 Co-chairs: Adam Chesler (American Institute of Physics), Anne McKee (Greater Western Library Alliance)